When is season 2 of Ricky Gervais series After Life released?

 Who might be within the forged of After Life season two?

-Gervais will certainly be again because the creator and star of the present and, though casting hasn’t been confirmed, it’s anticipated that a lot of the authentic actors will reprise their roles within the sitcom, together with…
+Gervais will certainly be again because the creator and star of the present and, though casting hasn’t been confirmed, it’s anticipated that many of the unique actors will reprise their roles within the sitcom, together with…

-Kerry Godliman as Tony’s late spouse Lisa, Ashley Jensen because the nurse of Tony’s father, Roisin Conaty as native prostitute Daphne, Diane Morgan as Tony’s colleague, Tony Manner as Tony’s colleague and pal, Mandeep Dhillon as a trainee journalist, David Bradley as Tony’s father, Tom Basden as Tony’s boss and brother-in-law Matt, Penelope Wilton as widow Anne and Paul Kaye because the psychiatrist.
+Kerry Godliman as Tony’s late spouse Lisa, Ashley Jensen because the nurse of Tony’s father, Roisin Conaty as native prostitute Daphne, Diane Morgan as Tony’s colleague, Tony Approach as Tony’s colleague and good friend, Mandeep Dhillon as a trainee journalist, David Bradley as Tony’s father, Tom Basden as Tony’s boss and brother-in-law Matt, Penelope Wilton as widow Anne and Paul Kaye because the psychiatrist.

-Tim Plester’s character Julian shouldn’t be anticipated to return – until, like Lisa, he seems in flashbacks.
+Tim Plester’s character Julian isn’t anticipated to return – except, like Lisa, he seems in flashbacks.

-Gervais beforehand revealed that there’s “a little clue” within the remaining episode of the primary season as to the place the present might go subsequent.
+Gervais beforehand revealed that there’s “a little clue” within the closing episode of the primary season as to the place the present might go subsequent.

 Throughout Tony’s graveside deep and significant with Anne, he says: “I’m going to carry on saying and doing what I want and punishing the world, but I’m going to punish people who deserve it.
 I’m going to use my superpower for good.”